Last reviewed on 12th September 2023 by Martin Alexander (Mortgage Advisor)

 Other scenarios that may involve a concessionary purchase

-If you’re already a homeowner and are buying a second home, you’d have to pay stamp duty at the following rates.
+If you’re already a homeowner and are getting a second mortgage, you’d have to pay stamp duty at the following rates.

 We’d need to speak to you first to develop an understanding of your circumstances.
 We’ll then provide you with the best possible route to getting your deal past the finish line.